ashwindcruz/style-transfer/README.md

 * ```os```
 * ```shutil```

 Additionally, I utilise a pretrained VGG19 model checkpoint.
 You can download the compressed folder from [here](http://download.tensorflow.org/models/vgg_19_2016_08_28.tar.gz).
-Place the vgg_19.ckpt file in this folder or if you wish to place it elsewhere, ensure that the relevant paths are changed in the code.
+After extraction, place the vgg_19.ckpt file in this folder or within the scripts you are using, change the variable ```checkpoint_path``` to point to the relevant location.

 ### Installing
 You may install these packages yourself or use the [requirements.txt](requirements.txt) file like so: